-Infliximab is a monoclonal antibody that is administered intravenously to treat patients with chronic inflammatory diseases including Crohn’s disease, ulcerative colitis, rheumatoid arthritis, plaque psoriasis, psoriatic arthritis and a form of arthritis that affects the spine called ankylosing spondylitis.
+Infliximab is a monoclonal antibody that is administered intravenously to treat patients with chronic inflammatory diseases including Crohn’s disease, ulcerative colitis, rheumatoid arthritis, plaque psoriasis, psoriatic arthritis, and a form of arthritis that affects the spine called ankylosing spondylitis.

 Treatment with infliximab neutralizes these functional activities of TNF-α, leading to an overall reduction in inflammation.
-Infliximab therapy reduces the production of IL-1 and IL-6, limits leukocyte migration and reduces adhesion molecule expression by leukocytes and endothelial cells.
+Infliximab therapy reduces the production of IL-1 and IL-6, thus limiting leukocyte migration and reducing adhesion molecule expression by leukocytes and endothelial cells.